 Coal miners know that dangerous gases can gather silently and secretly in the tunnels.
 Carbon monoxide will asphyxiate them.
 Methane explodes.

 A methane explosion took the lives of 12 men in the 2006 Sago mine disaster in West Virginia.
 In 1906, almost 1,100 miners were killed in Courrières, France, in one massive chain of explosions.

 But in the early days of coal mining, they found an effective, low-tech solution: They brought canaries into the mines.
 A canary’s metabolism is very sensitive to air quality.
 As long as the bright yellow birds chirp and sing, miners know the air is safe.
 If gas levels rise, the canaries stop singing, wobble on their perch and eventually fall to the floor of the cage.

 Christian joy is like that singing, yellow bird.
 One of the first effects of sin or doctrinal error is that we lose our joy in Christ.
 When your heart stops singing, that is a warning to watch your life and doctrine closely.

 Jesus himself connected our daily spiritual life with joy.

 If your soul is satisfied in Christ, you will rejoice in Christ.
-Take your eyes off Christ, and you’ll lose your joy.
+Take your eyes off Christ, and you’ll end up with a joyless Christianity.
 Christian joy is a barometer of your spiritual life.